buildpacks/rfcs/text/0000-offline-buildpackages.md

 Asset cache creation should:
-  - filter excluded assets specified in the `asset-config` file.
+  - filter excluded assets specified in the `config` file.
   - Transform all remaining assets to an image layer filesystem changeset where the asset is provided at `/cnb/assets/<artifact-digest>`.
   - Order all assets layers diffID.
-  - Add the `io.buildpacks.asset.layers` and `io.buildpacks.asset.metadata` label metadata to the asset image.
-If name is specified for `io.buildpacks.asset.metadata`, generate one.
+  - Add the `io.buildpacks.asset.cache.layers` label metadata to the asset image.
+If no name is specified for `io.buildpacks.asset.cache.metadata`, generate one.
   - set the created time in image config to a constant value.
   - set the modification time of all non-asset files to a constant value.

-#### UX in practice
-Likely the creation of asset packages will follow two different routes for implementation buildpacks and metabuildpackages.
-This dichotomy follows the existing differences between packaging metabuildpackages, and implementation buildpackages.

-##### Implementation Buildpacks

-running `pack package-asset <implementation-buildpack.toml>` should produce an asset cache, as a `buildpack.toml` file contains all needed `assets`.

-##### Metabuildpacks

-running `pack package-asset <metabuildpack-package.toml>` will use a `package.toml` file as this command needs to reference other `buildpackages` images in the `dependencies` array by specifying a `uri` or `image`.

 ## Metabuildpackage Creation